 What could you offer at Christmas that you don’t normally offer?
 Hampers and gift sets containing collations of your best products, personalisation and gift wrapping are all popular at Christmas.
 Make sure you plan in plenty of time so you can produce these new conceptions, deliver what you have promised and have photographs displayed and dazzling on your e-shop.
 Bear in mind that gift wrapping without the use of a dedicated order fulfilment team can be incredibly time-consuming.

 Customers expect your website to be transformed, much like a store window.
-Invest time in some new designs to make your website glitter (perhaps literally).
+Invest time in some new designs to make your eCommerce store-front glitter (perhaps literally).
 It’s also worth thinking about adding widgets such as count down timers (to show the time left in a sale or the deadline to get deliveries out in time for the big day), sales banners or pop up messages to highlight special gift packages your customers won’t want to miss.

 Don’t forget website accessibility on phones.
 Orders from mobiles account for nearly 50% of all eCommerce spending.
 Make sure your website is mobile friendly and test out any new pages you create ahead of Christmas.